Sunday, December 28, 2008

 Christmas Tree Cookie

-Christmas Sugar Cookies
+Egg-Free Christmas Sugar Cookies

-makes 4 dozen cookies, 3 inches in diameter
+Makes 4 dozen cookies, 3 inches in diameter

 Allergy Note: contains dairy and wheat